 - Once approval from the RHPCRP is obtained, log on to Cayuse IRB and attest that research will be done face-to-face.
 The approval letter from RHPCRP, the CSU COVID-19 Safety Plan for Research with Human Participants, as well as completion certificates of the CITI COVID-19 training module for all study personnel will need to be attached in the “COVID-19” section of Cayuse IRB

-- Submit updated study informed consent with the COVID-19 statement, and any changes to the research protocols as necessary to Cayuse IRB
+- Submit updated study informed consent (and assent if necessary) with the COVID-19 statement, and any changes to the research protocols as necessary to Cayuse IRB

 - Research may not commence until final IRB approval is granted*